DohmBoy64Bit/TheOutFit/README.md

 ## ISO And Game Asset Extraction

 You need your own legally owned copy of the Xbox 360 game.
-If you keep a local ISO beside the project, place it here:
+If you keep a local ISO beside the project, You can find 'info' on the proper 'legally' obtained backup copy [here](https://vimm.net/vault/78710) and place it here:

 ```text
 <repo>\theoutfit.iso